What you should know if you travel to Cuba

 • pets

-10.- Passengers can import all those items that are not expressly prohibited : Here the legal principle that «what is not prohibited is allowed» applies.
+10.- Passengers can import all those items that are not expressly prohibited : In this case, the legal principle that «what is not prohibited is allowed» applies.

 11.- There is a group of items that require a License or Authorization to enter the country: See this link .
 In this case, the authorization must be arranged before arrival in the country or they will be retained by Customs until presented.
 If not done within a period of 30 days without requesting an extension, they fall into Legal Abandonment and will be confiscated for this reason.